RCConnolly/Jackal_Velodyne_Duke/navigation/README.md

   scan: {sensor_frame: front_laser, data_type: LaserScan, topic: front/scan, marking: true, clearing: true, min_obstacle_height: -2.0, max_obstacle_height: 2.0, obstacle_range: 2.5, raytrace_range: 3.0}
   ```

-  which says the obstacle layer relies on laser scan from topic `/front/scan`.
-It is easy to check that no nodes are publishing to it.
+  which says the obstacle layer relies on laser scan from topic `front/scan`.
+It is easy to check that no nodes are publishing to it, using 'rostopic info front/scan'.

-  Thus we use a ROS package [pointcloud_to_laserscan](http://wiki.ros.org/pointcloud_to_laserscan) that transform the point loud from Velodyne to virtual 2D laser scan.
-Partially, after installing `pointcloud_to_laserscan`, we create the following launch file `point2laser.launch` within its installation directory:
+  Thus we use a ROS package [pointcloud_to_laserscan](http://wiki.ros.org/pointcloud_to_laserscan) that transforms the pointcloud from Velodyne to virtual 2D laser scan.
+After installing `pointcloud_to_laserscan`, we create the following launch file `point2laser.launch` within its installation directory:

   ```
   <launch>